 "Ya know, I could have swore you were Perry the Platypus—" Dr. Doofenshmirtz started to say when Perry quick as a flash zapped him with the Amnesia-Inator.
 Doof looked stunned for a moment and when he handed Perry back to Phineas, he turned to Charlene and asked, "Where are we?"

-Phineas let down the monotreme who stepped into the living room away from imposing eyes and ears and looked at his wrist watch wanna be.
+Phineas put down the monotreme.
+Perry stepped into the living room away from imposing eyes and ears and looked at his wristwatch wanna-be.

 "Great job, Agent P!
 You've saved the agency and your job!"
 Major Monogram congratulated.
-"Now, about your attitude—" He was cut off by Perry who switched the device off and smiled.
+"Now, about your attitude—" He was cut off by Perry switching the device off with a smile.

-"Thanks for the good time, Ferb," Vanessa smiled as she clutched her book and without hesitation, gave Ferb a quick peck on the cheek before the Doofenshmirtzs waved goodbye as they walked out the door.
+Back in the foyer—"Thanks for the good time, Ferb," Vanessa smiled as she clutched her scrapbook.
+Without hesitation, she gave Ferb a quick peck on the cheek before the Doofenshmirtzs waved goodbye as they walked out the door.

 "Ferb, are you okay?"
 Phineas wondered eagerly as he shook his brother back into reality.